-- True 16-bit Design (i.e., Allows 16-bit PWM)
+- True 16-bit Design (that is, allows 16-bit PWM)

 - Three Independent Output Compare Units

 - Double Buffered Output Compare Registers

 - One Input Capture Unit

 - Input Capture Noise Canceler

 - Clear Timer on Compare Match (Auto Reload)

-- Glitch-free, Phase Correct Pulse width Modulator (PWM)
+- Glitch-free, Phase Correct Pulse Width Modulator (PWM)

 - Variable PWM Period

 - Frequency Generator

 - External Event Counter

 - Ten Independent Interrupt Sources (TOV1, OCF1A, OCF1B, OCF1C, ICF1, TOV3, OCF3A, OCF3B, OCF3C, and ICF3)

-Restrictions in ATmega103 Compatibility Mode Note that in Atmel® AVR® ATmega103 compatibility mode, only one 16-bit Timer/Counter is available (Timer/Counter1).
-Also note that in ATmega103 compatibility mode, the Timer/Counter1 has two Compare Registers (Compare A and Compare B) only.
+Restrictions in ATmega103 Compatibility Mode Note that in ATmega103 compatibility mode, only one 16-bit Timer/Counter is available (Timer/Counter1).
+Also note that in ATmega103 compatibility mode, the Timer/Counter1 has two compare registers (Compare A and Compare B) only.

-Most register and bit references in this section are written in general form.
+Most register and bit references in this datasheet are written in general form.
 A lower case "n" replaces the Timer/Counter number, and a lower case "x" replaces the Output Compare unit channel.
-However, when using the register or bit defines in a program, the precise form must be used i.e., TCNT1 for accessing Timer/Counter1 counter value and so on.
+However, when using the register or bit defines in a program, the precise form must be used (that is, TCNT1 for accessing Timer/Counter1 counter value and so on).
+The physical I/O Register and bit locations for ATmega64 are listed in the "16-bit Timer/Counter Register Description" on page 132.

 A simplified block diagram of the 16-bit Timer/Counter is shown in Figure 46.
-For the actual placement of I/O pins, refer to "Pin Configurations" on page 2.
 CPU accessible I/O Registers, including I/O bits and I/O pins, are shown in bold.
-The device-specific I/O Register and bit locations are listed in the "16-bit Timer/Counter Register Description" on page 132.

 Figure 46.
-16-bit Timer/Counter Block Diagram
+16-bit Timer/Counter Block Diagram(1)

-Note: Refer to Figure 1 on page 2, Table 30 on page 73, and Table 39 on page 80 for Timer/Counter1 and 3 pin placement and description.
+Note: 1.
+Refer to Figure 1 on page 2, Table 30 on page 74, and Table 39 on page 81 for Timer/Counter1 and 3 pin placement and description.

 The Timer/Counter (TCNTn), Output Compare Registers (OCRnA/B/C), and Input Capture Register (ICRn) are all 16-bit registers.
 Special procedures must be followed when accessing the 16-bit registers.
-These procedures are described in the section "Accessing 16-bit Registers" on page 114.
+These procedures are described in the section "Accessing 16-bit Registers" on page 115.
 The Timer/Counter Control Registers (TCCRnA/B/C) are 8-bit registers and have no CPU access restrictions.
 Interrupt requests (shorten as Int.Req.) signals are all visible in the Timer Interrupt Flag Register (TIFR) and Extended Timer Interrupt Flag Register (ETIFR).
 All interrupts are individually masked with the Timer Interrupt Mask Register (TIMSK) and Extended Timer Interrupt Mask Register (ETIMSK).
 (E)TIFR and (E)TIMSK are not shown in the figure since these registers are shared by other timer units.

 The Timer/Counter can be clocked internally, via the prescaler, or by an external clock source on the Tn pin.
 The Clock Select logic block controls which clock source and edge the Timer/Counter uses to increment (or decrement) its value.
 The Timer/Counter is inactive when no clock source is selected.
-The output from the clock select logic is referred to as the timer clock (clk{Tn}).
+The output from the Clock Select logic is referred to as the timer clock (clk{Tn}).

 The double buffered Output Compare Registers (OCRnA/B/C) are compared with the Timer/Counter value at all time.
-The result of the compare can be used by the waveform generator to generate a PWM or variable frequency output on the Output Compare Pin (OCnA/B/C).
+The result of the compare can be used by the Waveform Generator to generate a PWM or variable frequency output on the Output Compare Pin (OCnA/B/C).

-See "Output Compare Units" on page 120..
-The compare match event will also set the compare match flag (OCFnA/B/C) which can be used to generate an output compare interrupt request.
+See "Output Compare Units" on page 121.
+The Compare Match event will also set the Compare Match Flag (OCFnA/B/C) which can be used to generate an Output Compare interrupt request.

-The Input Capture Register can capture the Timer/Counter value at a given external (edge triggered) event on either the Input Capture Pin (ICPn) or on the Analog Comparator pins (See "Analog Comparator" on page 227.)
+The Input Capture Register can capture the Timer/Counter value at a given external (edge triggered) event on either the Input Capture pin (ICPn) or on the Analog Comparator pins (See "Analog Comparator" on page 227.)
 The Input Capture unit includes a digital filtering unit (Noise Canceler) for reducing the chance of capturing noise spikes.